zio/zio-http/docs/dsl/request.md

 Request(method = Method.GET, url = URL(Root))
 ```

-There are also some helper methods to create requests for different HTTP methods inside the `Request`'s companion object: `delete`, `get`, `head`, `options`, `patch`, `post`, `put`.
+There are also some helper methods to create requests for different HTTP methods inside the `Request`'s companion object: `delete`, `get`, `head`, `options`, `patch`, `post`, and `put`.

 We can access the request's details using the below fields:

 - `method` to access request method
 - `headers` to get all the headers in the Request
-- `body` to access the content of request as a `Body`
+- `body` to access the content of the request as a `Body`
 - `url` to access request URL
-- `remoteAddress` to access request's remote address if available
+- `remoteAddress` to access the request's remote address if available
 - `version` to access the HTTP version

 :::note
-Please note that usually, we don't create requests on server-side.
+Please note that usually, we don't create requests on the server-side.
 Creating requests is useful while writing unit tests or when we call other services using the ZIO HTTP Client.
 :::

 ## Request with Query Params

 Query params can be added in the request using `url` in `Request`, `URL` stores query params as `Map[String, List[String]]`.

 The below snippet creates a request with query params: `?q=a&q=b&q=c`

 ```scala mdoc:compile-only
 import zio._